odan/prisma/docs/readme.md

 This skeleton project provides console access for **[Phinx](https://phinx.org/)** to create database migrations.

+**Some basics:**

+`Migrations` are for moving from schema to schema (and back, if possible).
+`Seeding` is the initial data setup.
+If you aren't at an initial (seed) state, you need a migration to change data.
+`Fixtures` are data for testing purposes.

 #### Generating a migration from a diff automatically

 ```bash